Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Create Deb packages
 ===================

-You can easily create Debian packages (*.deb* files) for KMS itself and for any of the forked libraries.
+You can easily create Debian packages (*.deb* files) for Kurento itself and for any of the forked libraries.
 Typically, Deb packages can be created directly by using standard system tools such as `dpkg-buildpackage <https://manpages.ubuntu.com/manpages/man1/dpkg-buildpackage.1.html>`__ or `debuild <https://manpages.ubuntu.com/manpages/man1/debuild.1.html>`__, but in order to integrate the build process with Git, we based our tooling on `gbp <https://manpages.ubuntu.com/manpages/man1/gbp.1.html>`__ (`git-buildpackage <https://honk.sigxcpu.org/piki/projects/git-buildpackage/>`__).